cloudsolver/aws-saa/atoms/API Gateway.md

 ### API Gateway Details
 - Expose any AWS Service via API Gateway
 - Supports containerized and serverless workloads, as well as web applications integrates with [[ELB#ALB]], [[Lambda]]
-- #UseCase API Gateway is helpful to add features such as throttling, rate-limiting, caching, API Keys etc. to your application.
+- #UseCase API Gateway is helpful to add features such as throttling, rate-limiting, caching responses, API Keys etc. to your application.

 #### API Gateway Security
 -  IAM